apify/apify-docs/content/academy/apify_platform/publishing_your_actor.md

-﻿---
+---
 title: Publishing your actor
 description: Prepare your actor for Apify Store with a description and README file and learn how to make your actor available to the public.
-menuWeight: 1
+menuWeight: 5.1
-category: courses
 paths:
-  - publishing-your-actor
+  - apify-platform/publishing_your_actor
 ---

 # [](#publishing-actor) Publishing your actor